ltbs/uniform-scala/core/docs/basic-program.md

 ---
 layout: docs
-title: Writing a basic journey
+title: Writing a journey
-position: 1
+position: 2
 ---

 # Writing a basic journey

-To get our feet wet we're going to start with a simple program that does a few things - first it will ask the user for their date of birth, secondly it will calculate the number of days the user has been alive and finally it will return their date of birth as a string.
+To get our feet wet we're going to start with a simple user journey that does a few things - first it will ask the user for their date of birth, secondly it will calculate the number of days the user has been alive and finally it will return their date of birth as a string.